maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 ## Input type ##

 Stack provides an input type to enable teachers to support students in entering answers with scientific units.

-IMPORTANT: the internals of this input type actually changes the student's input.
-If this input type is used then the value available to a potential response tree is of the form

-    stackunits(num, units)

-where `num` is the part interpreted to be the numerical portion, and `units` is the portion considered to be the units.
-For example, if a student answers `10*m/s` then the internal value from this input will be `stackunits(10,m/s)`.
-Essentially the function `stackunits` is inert, but does subtly modify the display.
-However, having STACK split the student's answer this way is more reliable than teachers trying to find the "numerical part" themselves on a question by question basis.
-It essentially creates a single object representing a dimensional numerical quantity.
-If you are using the units answer tests then you need not worry about these internals.
-The units answer tests will happily accept a `stackunits` expression.

 This input type is built closely on the algebraic input type with the following differences.